Before we dig into our WooCommerce vs Shopify comparison, let's start with a few insane statistics!

 These plugins are reasonably priced and easy to use.
 Since a lot of people use these plugins, you are also likely to get quick solutions to the common issues.

-Winner: WooCommerce - there's no doubt that multi-language is a must for your shop to takeoff.
-We love WP and WC's built-in multi-language options, so it is the clear winner here.
+Winner: WooCommerce - there's no doubt that multi-language is a must for your online shop to takeoff.
+We love WP and WooCommerce's built-in multi-language options, so it is the clear winner here.

-You need a solid SEO support from your chosen shopping platform.
+You need solid SEO support from your chosen shopping platform.

-Let’s find out what we can conclude in terms of Shopify vs WooCommerce SEO features these two platforms offer.
+Let’s find out what we can conclude in terms of WooCommerce vs Shopify SEO features that these two tools offer.

 Shopify offers all the basic SEO features like the title tag, meta description, customizable URL, and alt tag for images.